Ballerina Rose flowers

 One of the most popular and reliable roses, absolutely covered in masses of medium-sized hot pink flowers with prominent white centers, seems to bloom forever; all roses need full sun and well-drained soil

 Ballerina Rose is blanketed in stunning pink flowers with yellow eyes and white centers at the ends of the branches from late spring to late summer.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval compound leaves turn yellow in fall.
 The fruits are showy orange hips displayed from early to late fall.
 The spiny brick red bark adds an interesting dimension to the landscape.

 Ballerina Rose is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.